 8-284.
-Public policy of state.
 It is hereby declared to be the public policy of the state of Kansas:

 (a) To provide maximum safety for all persons who travel or otherwise use the public highways of the state;